We Deal in Lead A Weird West Gunslinger Adventure Game

 Rebecca starts taking shape in Amy’s mind as she rolls 4d12+10 for Rebecca’s age, getting 40.

-Next, Amy needs to determine what kind of gun Rebecca carries, rolling a d6 for Artefact Guns: (1: twin six shooters).
+Next, Amy needs to determine the gun Rebecca carries, rolling a d6 for Artefact Guns: (1: twin six shooters).
 She rolls 2d6 twice for Gun Embellishments, getting walnut grips and sword engraving.
-Amy decides this should represent Excalibur.
+Amy decides this represents Excalibur.

-Now Amy rolls Rebecca’s ability scores, rolling 3d6 three times and assigning the abilities in order:
+Now Amy rolls Rebecca’s ability scores, rolling 3d6 three times and assigning abilities in order:

-Amy thinks Rebecca is light on her feet rather than tough and switches her STR and DEX:
+Amy thinks Rebecca is light on her feet rather than tough, switching her STR and DEX:

 Next, Amy rolls 2d6 for Grit, getting 6.